Conflicts, Assortative Matching, and the Evolution of Signaling Norms: Introduction

 The theory of signaling has been used in different evolutionary models to explain human behavior. \cite{Gintisetal2001} formalize the idea by \cite{Zahavi1975} and \cite{Miller2000} that high-quality individuals may engage in pro-social activities (cooperate in a public good provision game) to signal their desirability to gain better mating opportunities.
 This is called the ``competitive altruism" in \cite{Roberts1998}.
 While quality can be signaled by doing good, it can well be signaled by any costly activity. \cite{Hopkins2014AEJMICRO} instead considers a model in which the individuals do not differ in qualities, but in their degrees of altruism.
 In this model, it is natural for the altruists to use pro-social activities to signal their altruism and the author shows that altruists who can mentalize have a greater advantage over nonaltruists. \cite{PrzepiorkaDiekmann2021} consider a trust game in which there are two types of trustees: short-term (impatient) and long-term (patient).
 They identify the condition under which a separated equilibrium with only the long term trustees send a costly signal to the trusters and they show that only when the probability of meeting a long-term trustee is sufficiently low for the trusters, would the separated equilibrium be collectively more beneficial than the case without any signaling opportunity.
 Note that these papers all consider what is called the ``dilemma" situations.
 Without signaling opportunity, `` bad" type or behavior such as nonaltruist and defection prevail.
 On the contrary, we consider a non-dilemma situation and high types would eventually dominate the entire population with or without signaling opportunity.
 In addition, these papers do not explicitly consider the role of conflicts, while we investigate how different properties of conflicts can affect the evolution of signaling norms.
+Many social relationships do not necessarily resemble ``dilemma" situations and they are understudied because of perceived triviality.
+Nevertheless, we show that interesting phenomena can still arise in such relationships.